 The most damage is likely to occur during gear setting and retrieval, when gear weights and anchors are hauled over the seabed (JNCC & NE, 2011).
 Damage to the benthos can also occur while the gear is soaking, due to tides, currents, and storm activity (Eno et al., 2001; Roberts et al., 2010).
-When monitoring individual pot movement over a 23 day period, Stephenson et al. (2015) found a mean area of seabed disturbed of 85.8m2 per pot.
+When monitoring individual pot movement over a 23 day period.
+Stephenson et al. (2015) found a mean area of seabed disturbed of 85.8m2 per pot.
 However, the average soaking time for pots is estimated to be 24-48 hours (Seafish, 2015) and therefore commercial potting may do less damage, although pots may be kept in the water for longer during bad weather.
 Anchor weights on pot fleets are used to prevent gear dragging in dynamic areas (Coleman et al., 2013), but when deployed incorrectly the pots can move on the seabed during strong tides and large swells (Eno et al., 2001; Stephenson et al., 2015).
-This can be especially damaging to soft substrates such as chalk reefs, with evidence of one pot scraping 200mm of chalk relief from the reef surface (Spray and Watson, 2011).
+This can be especially damaging to soft substrates such as chalk reefs, with evidence of one lost pot scraping 200mm of chalk relief from the reef surface (Spray and Watson, 2011), although this amount of damage is not likely to be typical for potting due to the limited amount of time pots remain on the seabed when fishing.
 Further, in Flamborough Head EMS higher abundance of benthic taxa was identified inside the 'no take zone' (NTZ) compared to the fished site, which in comparison also had a higher percentage of bare substrate (7.2%) (Young et al. 2013).